OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

 The OnSSET Model
 ================

 OnSSET is a bottom-up medium to long term optimization model.
 Its principle is simple.
-It tries to much the estimated electricity demand with the most cost effective supply option for each location.
+It tries to estimate electricity demand and the most cost effective supply option for each location.

-First, the study area is divided into a mesh of square grid cells, each one of which is accomplanied with characteristics (e.g. population density, land type, distance from existing power infrastructure etc.) defined by its location.
-Then, these characteristics are aggregated and used to informed formulas estimating the Levelized Cost of Electricity generation (LCoE) for seven technologies.
-Finally, the model identifies the technology that offers the lowest cost of generating electricity per location and calculates the capacity and investment requirements that its deployment entails.
+First, the study area is divided into a mesh of square grid cells, each one of which is accompanied with a number of characteristics (e.g. population density, land type, distance from existing power infrastructure etc.) defined by its location.
+Then, these characteristics are aggregated and used to informe formulas estimating the Levelized Cost of Electricity generation (LCoE) for seven technology configurations.
+Finally, the model identifies the configuration that offers the lowest cost of generating electricity per location and calculates the capacity and investment requirements that its deployment entails.

 The optimal technology mix and investment required to fully electrify a country within a defined timeframe (e.g. 2030) can vary significantly depending on demand and supply characteristics, such as: